 Oxford Original Approved AAA Jeans Slim MS 3 Year

-Arriving in shops any minute now, these single-layer riding jeans from Oxford will keep you protected as well as cool on the road.
+These single-layer riding jeans from Oxford will keep you protected as well as cool on the road.
 They are AAA CE-rated, the highest possible rating for protection and are made from Armourlite, a combination of denim and aramid fibres.
 Triple stitched, they come with CE rated Level-2 armour in the knees and hips and both slim and straight fit.
 The Slim fit is very slim but the straight fit helps to keep the armour in place and when I tested these, I found them comfortable, cooling and very reassuring.
 I also drag-tested them and was very pleased with the results.
 A great pair of jeans.

 RST Tractech Evo 3 Boots